asoorji/jumia-automation/README.md

 - **Browser Not Found**: If you encounter an error about missing browser executables, ensure you have run `npx playwright install` to download the required browsers.
 - **Environment Variables**: Verify that all required environment variables are correctly set in your `.env` file.
 - **File Paths**: Check that `testData.json` and other required files are present in the correct locations.
+- **Fetching OTP: Ensure the email service script (utils/emailService.js) is correctly implemented and that your email credentials are set up properly.